-This article provides an overview of the process for registering a Thai company, getting your company into the Thailand company registry – from selecting a corporate structure to submitting the required paperwork.
+This ultimate guide provides you with an overview of the process for registering a Thai company, getting your company into the Thailand company registry – from selecting a corporate structure to submitting the required paperwork!

 Steps to register a Thai company:

 The first step in registering a Thai company is to choose a company name.
 The company name must be in Thai and must include the word “Thai” or “PLC” (Public Limited Company).

 You can reserve your company name online at the Department of Business Development (DBD) site.
 It is important to note that the company name will be registered in Thai, even if your company name is in English.
 Normally you will get approval within one to three days.

 All shareholders of the company are required to sign an MOA (Memorandum of Association) after approval of the company name.
 The following details must be submitted to the Ministry of Commerce along with the MOA:

 - Names of shareholders

 - The registered capital